Green Smoothie Gourmet

 Here are general steps.
 For detailed measurements and recipe, scroll down to the recipe card at the bottom of this post.

-1. Line the loaf pan with the parchment paper so the ends hang over.
-You can use them to pull the set frosted bars out of the pan.
+Prep: Line a loaf pan with the parchment paper so the ends hang over.

 Recipe Tips